Groundbreaking for Showboat waterpark scheduled for Jan. 12

-ATLANTIC CITY — The groundbreaking for the proposed waterpark at Showboat Atlantic City will be held Jan.
-12.
+ATLANTIC CITY — A groundbreaking for a proposed waterpark at the Showboat Atlantic City hotel will be held Jan.
+12, and Mayor Marty Small Sr. predicted it will not be the usual speeches and shovel show.

-"Knowing Bart Blatstein it's not going to be typical," Mayor Marty Small Sr. said Wednesday of what he expects from the event.
+"Knowing Bart Blatstein, it's not going to be typical," Small said Wednesday of what he expects from the event.
 "He's an over-the-top guy.
-I expect over-the-top."
+I expect over the top."

+Blatstein, CEO of Tower Investments Inc. and owner of the Showboat, declined to comment Wednesday.

 "A lot of people doubted and thought this wasn't going to happen," Small said.
 "I always believed in it, I believe in Bart Blatstein."

+ATLANTIC CITY — The city’s casinos are forging ahead with ambitious new projects in 2022, ev…

-The proposed indoor waterpark is expected to occupy 103,000 square feet at the resort and include slides, pools and a lazy river, food and retail outlets, lounge areas and party rooms, Showboat said.
+The indoor waterpark is expected to occupy 103,000 square feet and will include slides, pools and a lazy river, food and retail outlets, lounge areas and party rooms, Showboat said.

 The waterpark is expected to be a year-round attraction, featuring a retractable glass roof for indoor climate control in colder months.